Tornado (2008 video game)

 Tornado is a video game for the Nintendo DS handheld gaming system, developed by South Korean studio SKONEC Entertainment and published by Ignition Entertainment.
-The game tasks you as Toki, a member of the Cosmic Cleaner, who must replace all of Earth's items which have been stolen by a character known only as the "Prince".
+The game tasks the player as Toki, a member of the Cosmic Cleaner, who must replace all of Earth's items which have been stolen by a character known only as the "Prince".
 Players do this by following him to Planet 69 and using a "tornado machine" to uproot all the items that the prince has stolen.
 The game makes use of both the stylus and microphone of the DS system.

 Reception

 The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.